Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Main Navigation Menu**

-The Main Navigation was tested for
+The Main Navigation was tested for:

 1. Responsiveness across all device sizes
-2. Clicking on a link will take the user to that section of the webpage
+2. Clicking on a link will take the user to that section of the webpage.
-3. Animation on the social icons when the webpage is loaded up
+3. Animation on the social icons when the webpage is loaded up.
 4. The Active/Current page ''a tag'' has a background color.
 5. When the user hovers over an icon , the a link background color changes.